-When making a sales pitch to a potential customer face-to-face, it’s relatively easy to unearth what his or her hesitations and objections may be by asking questions and then offering solutions.
+When making a sales pitch to a potential customer face-to-face, it’s relatively easy to unearth what his or her hesitations and objections might be by asking questions and then offering solutions.
 Online, however, it’s not that simple.

-A more effective approach is to be proactive, addressing as many potential friction points as you can upfront—before your customers have a chance to object.
+A more effective approach is to be proactive, addressing as many potential friction points as you can up front—before your customers have a chance to object.